-Being seeks culturally sensitive and community driven approaches that account for the complex social and environmental factors contributing to young people's mental health and wellbeing.
+Being seeks culturally sensitive and community driven approaches that account for the complex social and environmental factors contributing to young people's mental health and wellbeing, with a focus on urban and peri urban settings.
 Importantly, these approaches must take a person centered, rights-based approach, and must involve young people and people with lived experience of mental health challenges from the outset.